Ech0-Cell/EchoCell-Project/README.md

 This project is being developed and maintained by Bahcesehir University Engineering students.

 # Rules
-Let's set up some basic rules for our development cycle of this project.
+Let's set up a basic rules for our development cycle of this project:

+- Write weekly descriptions to README.md file of your repo

 We are all adults here.
-That's why I didn't think setting up strict rules would make sense.
+That's why I didn't think setting up other strict rules would make sense.
 So let's pay respect to each other, work as a team and don't forget our responsibilities.

 # Week 1 - ToDo
 Welcome to the Echo Cell project.
 This is our first week.🥳